Biology of Autism

 Due to contributions from UCLA's researchers, advances in the world's understanding of autism have soared.
 The newly formed Institute for Precision Health holds the promise of advancing that knowledge further.

-They will test the relationship between new gene variants and other emerging diagnostic methodologies, including eye-tracking, electroencephalography (EEG) and neuroimaging.
-The data will converge to improve ASD diagnosis and help predict treatment response.
+They will test the relationship between new gene variants and other emerging diagnostic methodologies, including eye-tracking, electroencephalography (EEG) and neuroimaging autism.
+The data will converge to improve ASD diagnosis and help predict autism treatment response.

 ASD is a heterogeneous disorder — meaning that distinct genetic factors likely cause various forms of the disorder in different subgroups of people.
 While the early genetic studies were performed in people of European descent, Dr. Geschwind is now leading a genomics study, the only one of its kind in the world, to look for gene mutations more commonly found in African-Americans and other ethnic groups.
 Moreover, some of the same genes that cause ASD might also contribute to attention deficit hyperactivity disorder (ADHD) and schizophrenia.
 Genetic studies will help explain how those different disorders converge.